xprogamer008/TheOtherHostRoles/README.md

 The Creeper is a normal Impostor that can Sabotage and Kill.<br>
 What is his ability?
 If you hold your pet button you can ignite yourself and make a huge explosion.<br>
 Everyone in a certain raidius will be killed and after you ignite you will die aswell.<br>

-### God

-Create and Idea by EXC4LIBUR<br>

-Team : Impostors<br>
-Basis : ShapeShifter<br>

-The God is the strongest role in the MOD by miles.<br>
-What ability does he have? let me correct myself...
-What ABILITIES does he have?

-1. Turning Invisible<br>
-2. Teleporting by Marking a location<br>
-3. ShapeShifting (the shapeshifted person will be frozen in place)<br>
-4. The Victims of his kills vont drop bodies<br>

-I recommend opening this role with concern.<br>

 ## Madmate